catalyst-cooperative/open-energy-data-for-all/episodes/visual-data-exploration.md

 - How do I get ready to do research with data that is new to me?
 - What should I do when I find something that doesn't look right?
+- How can I get a head start on identifying data problems that might cause headaches later?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

 - Use divide-and-conquer to split a wide table into manageable pieces
-- Examine data for anomalies
+- Examine data for anomalies using summarization and visualization
+- Articulate the difference between refining plots for exploration and refining plots for presentation
 - Execute strategies for locating cause and extent of anomalies

 ::::::::::::::::::::::::::::::::::::::::::::::::